dimanikulin/fva/FVADocMD/TECHSTOLEARN.md

+Hohesly I did not expect that it will be so hard and meanwhile so interesting.
+I tried myself in different roles:
+Product management
+Delivery management
+SW Architect  dependency
+SW developer
+how to work with dependencies

 ## You will learn - code chapter
 * how to use QT for creation the player for Multimedia content;
 * how to build package file for WinOS using Wix;